Memories of the Forbidden Gardens in Katy, TX

 The guide that took us around one day in the Forbidden Gardens explained the reason why everything has not yet been excavated.
-He told us that mercury was found to exist and as it is extremely poisonous, some of what is buried underground remains there today.
+He told us that mercury was found to exist and as it is incredibly poisonous, some of what is buried underground remain there today.
 Was this done on purpose?
 We can only speculate.

 Peking (now Bejing) was founded over 3,000 years ago.

 The Imperial City which became known as the Forbidden City covers an area of 16 square miles where the emperor lived and ruled.
-Only certain persons were allowed within these quarters and the general populace was excluded.
-It is a walled city which of course back then was created for defensive purposes.
+Only certain persons were allowed within these quarters, and the general populace was excluded.
+It is a walled city created initially for defensive purposes.

-This all originated during the 15th century when the Ming Dynasty was in rule and the emperor Yong Le was responsible for the creation of most of the structures within the Forbidden City.
+This city originated during the 15th century when the Ming Dynasty was in rule, and the emperor Yong Le was responsible for the creation of most of the structures within the Forbidden City.